robinrendle/robinrendle.com/_posts/2020-08-23-an-astronomical-clunk.md

 \
 I don’t get this feeling with the web and writing everyday.
 But when I do it reaffirms every decision I’ve made in my life.
 Earlier this evening I was helping my pal \[Lucy](<https://twitter.com/LuBellWoo>) work on a small website and all these feelings struck me again; when you just can’t type fast enough, when every idea is possible and teasing you to explore it further, where you get to question what a website even is.\
 \
 I guess my point is that I’m extraordinary lucky.
 Just look at this satellite of beautiful web weirdos I’ve surrounded myself with!
-This astronomical \_clunk\_ of distant technologies and most unlikely skills.
+This astronomical \_clunk\_ of technologies and most unlikely skills.